TandonDevOps/IndraABM/README.md

 flexibility in model creation.

-We are currently building **indra2**, a new version of the system.
-Our API Serever is moving along,  we have a react frontend in progress, and many models have been ported to version 2.
+We are currently building **indra3**, a new version of the system.
+Our API server is moving along,  we have a react frontend in progress, and many models have been ported to version 3.

 Developing and Contributing
 ---------------------------